MicrosoftDocs/azure-video-indexer/azure-video-indexer/azure-video-indexer-enabled-by-arc-bring-your-own-model-overview.md

-description: This article is an overview of Azure AI Video Indexer enabled by Arc bring your own model. ms.topic: overview ms.service: azure-video-indexer ms.date: 11/13/2023 ms.author: inhenkel
+description: This article is an overview of Azure AI Video Indexer enabled by Arc bring your own model. ms.topic: overview ms.service: azure-video-indexer ms.date: 11/16/2023 ms.author: inhenkel
 author: IngridAtMicrosoft
 ---

-# Azure Video Indexer Bring Your Own (BYO) AI model overview
+# Azure Video Indexer Bring Your Own (BYO) AI Model (Preview) overview

 This article is an overview of Azure Video Indexer bring your own AI model.